-On January 3, the cryptocurrency completed a milestone at its first decade.
+On January 3, the cryptocurrency completed a milestone in its first decade.
 There have some facts about how it originated and who invented it first.
-In this article know some curiosities about its beginnings, about the currency itself and about its anonymous creator.
+In this article, learn some curiosities about its beginnings, the currency itself, and its anonymous creator.

 Chancellor on the verge of a second rescue for the banks

-(Chancellor on brink of the second bailout for banks).
-There are diverse interpretations about this content: for some, it is a message about the economic crisis of 2008, but for others, there is something more secret and revealing.
+(Chancellor on the brink of the second bailout for banks).
+There are diverse interpretations of this content: for some, it is a message about the economic crisis of 2008, but for others, there is something more secret and revealing.

 2. White Paper